Plans for an eight level apartment building have been submitted to replace three Kensington industrial sites.

-A total of 41 apartments are mooted for the 1068 square metre holding covering the addresses 415-423 Macaulay Road, nearly three kilometres north-west of the CBD.
+Forty one dwellings are mooted for the 1068 square metre holding covering 415-423 Macaulay Road, three kilometres north west of Melbourne.

-The parcel is about 200 metres from the Kensington train station, 250 metres from the Macaulay station and less than a kilometre from the Arden station, under construction as part of the Melbourne Metro Rail initiative.
+The parcel is about 200 metres from Kensington train station, 250m from Macaulay and less than a kilometre from the Arden station, under construction as part of the Metro Tunnel initiative.

-The Neil Architecture project branded as 415 Macaulay Road (pictured top and bottom), seeks to provide for 45 car parks.
-It will also include two commercial tenancies, of 67 sqm and 68 sqm.
+The project also contains 45 car parks and two commercial tenancies, of 67 sqm and 68 sqm.

-Elsewhere in the suburb, Impact Investment Group – backed by the wealthy Liberman family – is repurposing the historic Younghusbands Limited Tallow complex with an industrial village, the first stage of which will contain offices and a rooftop restaurant.
+Elsewhere in the suburb, Impact Investment Group is repurposing the historic Younghusbands Limited Tallow complex as an industrial village, the first stage with offices and a rooftop restaurant.